omidarmat/onLearn/react.md

 }
 ```

-Not that delay is gone.
+Note now that delay is gone.
 So this means that the `SlowComponent` component is no longer re-rendered.
 The profiler also proves this, while `Counter` component is.

 Why does this work this way?
 The `SlowComponent` is now passed in as a `children` prop.
 This means that the `SlowComponent` component was created actually before the `Counter` component re-rendered.
 So there is no way that the `SlowComponent` could have been affected by the state change in the `Counter` component.
 So React first creates the `SlowComponent` and then passes it as a child to the `Counter` component.